podhustlr/jobs/open/interface-engineer.md

 # Interface Engineer

 Do you like making software that is easy to use and that looks great?
-The main focus of this position is the podhustlr's interface, but work extends to all design at comma (website/product/visual design).
+The main focus of this position is the podhustlr's interface, but work extends to all design at podhustlr (website/product/visual design).
 Ideally, you can concept, design, and deliver independently.

 ### Qualifications